stg-tud/MUBench/README.md

 3. Upload the contents of `./php_backend` to your webserver
 4. Give read/write permissions on the upload and logs directory
 5. Import [`./php_backend/init_db.sql`](https://github.com/stg-tud/MUBench/blob/master/php_backend/init_db.sql) into your database.

+The review site should now be available.
+Use `your.url/index.php/api/` for sending data via the command-line interface.

 ## License